ppppplus/ppppplus/README.md

 - 👋 Hi, I’m @ppppplus
 - 👀 I’m interested in multi-robot systems
-- 🌱 I’m currently learning in Tsinghua Univ.
+- 🌱 I’m currently an undergraduate in Tsinghua Univ.

 <!---
 ppppplus/ppppplus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.